A Guide to Buying a Home in a Florida Flood Zone

 Get an Elevation Certificate

 An elevation certificate provides detailed information about your property’s elevation, which is crucial for calculating accurate insurance premiums.
-Local movers in Miami suggest that you obtain this certificate early in the process.
+Obtain this certificate early in the process.

 Choose Between NFIP and Private Insurance